Fardeen-Amini/Create-Organizational-Units-using-PowerShell/README.md

-# Create 3 Organizational Units using PowerShell Script:
+# Creating 3 Organizational Units using PowerShell Script:

 This project demonstrates how to use PowerShell to create three Organizational Units (OUs) in Active Directory: **HR**, **Marketing**, and **Finance**.